Spotify’s new strategy

 From there, Spotify will learn from each interaction, providing listeners with advertising more in-line with their interests.

-Spotify’s streaming intelligence will be fueled by each engagement, with ad personalisation soon matching the personalisation capabilities of some of Spotify’s playlists, like Discover Weekly, Daily Mix, and Your Time Capsule.
+Spotify’s streaming intelligence will be fuelled by each engagement, with ad personalisation soon matching the personalisation capabilities of some of Spotify’s playlists, like Discover Weekly, Daily Mix, and Your Time Capsule.

 The decision follows research which revealed that screenless listening, globally, continues to grow at a fast pace, with multi-device listeners spending 2.5 plus hours streaming on Spotify.